Problems using washable nappies

 Nappies may leak either because they’re not as absorbent as they should be or because they don’t fit properly.

 1) Nappy not fitting properly

 A nappy may leak if it's not put on the baby correctly.
 The leg elastics should be right up at the very top of the leg, at the knicker line.
 If your baby has red lines on his or her thighs from the elastic, you need to push it right up to the groin.
 Also, cloth nappies sit lower at the back than disposables do.
-If you're getting leaking at the front, especially on a little boy, try to bring the front of the nappy higher by pulling it lower at the back.
 If the nappy is too loose, you may get leaks around the leg holes.
 If the nappy is leaking round the legs, but it’s not soaked through, experiment with adjusting the size.
 The nappy needs to be short enough to make the leg holes the right size.
 A birth-to-potty nappy will need to be on the smallest setting for the first few months - even on a big baby.
 If it doesn't seem big enough, it's probably too high at the back.

-There are some really helpful videos and pictures of how to fit a cloth nappy correctly on the Worcestershire and Herefordshire Nappy Advisory Service website http://www.worcsnas.org.uk
+There are some really helpful videos and pictures of how to fit a cloth nappy correctly on YouTube and on the cloth nappy library network website http://www.uknappynetwork.org/fit-guide.html

 2) More absorbency required